Pseudo-Geometric Strongly Regular Graphs with a Regular Point: Computations

 For $q=3$, there are 2 generalized quadrangles, $W(3)$ and its dual $T_2(O)$, both of which are vertex-transitive.
 Every point of $W(3)$ is a regular point and no point of $T_2(O)$ is a regular point.
 In the collinearity graph of $W(3)$, $\Gamma_1(v)$ consists of four copies of $K_3$ and $\Gamma_2(v)$ is a graph we will call $H_1$, whose graph6 string is as follows:

 The affine plane gives a graph on $21$ vertices; it has $12$ lines and $9$ points and its automorphism group $G$ has size $432$.
-To find all possible $\G^{\sigma}$, we checked coset representatives of the $840$ cosets of $G$ in $\Sym(9)$ and found $9$ non-isomorphic graphs, including the collinearity graph of $W(3)$.
+To find all possible $\G^{\sigma}$, we computed the $9$ double cosets of $G \backslash \Sym(9) / G$ and found $9$ non-isomorphic graphs, including the collinearity graph of $W(3)$.
 The computation times are summarized in Table \ref{tab:computationtimes3}.

 Exactly one of these 9 graphs has a second regular point, where the second subconstitutuent is not isomorphic to $H_1$.
 The graph6 string of the second subconstituent is

 Repeating the computation gives $9$ distinct graphs, $8$ of which are distinct from the $9$ obtained from the collinearity graph of $W(3)$.